adibarra/simple-dark/README.md

 ## Installation
 Go to [the releases](https://github.com/adibarra/simple-dark/releases) and download the latest version of the theme.

-Then, go to [`chrome://extensions`](chrome://extensions) and drag the downloaded file into the page.
+Then, go to [`chrome://extensions`](chrome://extensions) and drag the downloaded `.crx` file into the page.
 The theme will be automatically installed.